 The story so far

-Some retail groups are calling for GST collections on all overseas purchases.
-Current research says the government will spend more than it makes collecting GST on purchases under $1000.
+Some Australian retail groups are calling for GST collections on all overseas purchases.
+But current research says the government will spend more money than it makes collecting GST on purchases under $1000.

 The government claims lowering the threshold will help Australian businesses compete with online stores.
-But CHOICE research shows most consumers shop online for convenience and access to more products.
+Yet our research shows most consumers shop online for convenience and access to more products.
 Not to avoid taxes and duties.

 Treasury is currently producing a business case for lowering the threshold.
 We'll be following that process closely.

-In October 2012, a review panel recommended lowering the GST low value threshold.
-Since then we've campaigned to show that the costs involved in lowering the threshold will cost more than any money made.
+- In October 2012, a review panel recommended lowering the GST low value threshold.
+Since then we've campaigned to show that the costs involved in lowering the threshold will be higher than any money made.